liquidctl/liquidctl/docs/razer-hanbo-guide.md

 the MSI MPG Coreliquid in the yoda script.

 `set_hardware_status()` - Upload reference temperature to AIO for fan curve use.
+This is mapped to `set <channel> reftemp <temp>` on the CLI.
+Temperature is resolved in degrees Celsius in 1 degree steps, clamped to values between 0 and 100.

-`set_profiles()` - Uploads a custom curve.
-Note that the expected format remains as per every other device, but the temperature bytes will be ignored as these are fixed values on the Hanbo.
-The curve does not take effect until `custom` mode is set per below.
+`set_speed_profile()` - Defines a custom curve.
+Note that the format remains as per every other device, but the temperature values will be ignored as these are fixed in firmware.
+The curve does not take effect until `custom` mode is set in `set_profiles()`.
+Each curve has 9 points, all need be defined and must be equal to the previous value, if not increasing monotonically.
+This is mapped to `set <channel> speed (<temperature> <percentage>)` on the CLI.

-`set_speed_profile()` - Sets a rotor to a particular profile.
+`set_profiles()` - Sets a rotor to a particular profile.
+This is mapped to `set <channel> tprofile <profile>` on the CLI.

 ## Interaction with Linux hwmon drivers
 [Linux hwmon]: #interaction-with-linux-hwmon-drivers